-For many of us, the loss of a loved one and the birth of a child are our most profound experiences, and our most intimate.
-In his eighth book of poems, Book of Hours, Kevin Young poignantly chronicles the day-to-day unfolding of these events: first the grief following the sudden death of his father in 2004, and later, the sense of joy and renewal he experiences with the birth of his son.
+"We don't often talk about grief and loss in our culture.
+Poems are a powerful way to do that" - Kevin Young in Emory Magazine following the sudden death of his father in 2004, and later, the sense of joy and renewal he experiences with the birth of his son.
 The collection was published by Knopf in 2014.
 "It seemed symbolic and important to me," said Young, referring to his dad, "that the book come out on the 10-year anniversary of his death" (Chicago Tribune).